bereanarchive/bereanarchive/articles/history/shroud-of-turin-carbon-dating.md

 Some claim that Rogers's studies can't be trusted because nobody knows how he acquired fibers from the Shroud.
 However Rogers acquired fibers from three sources:

-#### The 1978 Examination.
+#### Samples from Gilbert Raes

+Rogers reported in 2002 that he was also given several threads from the fragment Gilbert Raes cut in 1973.[^rogers-2002:f]

+> I received some of the 1973 Raes threads from Luigi Gonella on 14 October 1979.
+If they were spurious, a person I consider to be a good scientist, Luigi, lied to me.
+The fact that they agreed with Raes' observations seems to confirm their validity.
+Their location on the Shroud shows that they must share at least some yarn segments with the radiocarbon sample[^rogers-2005-4:a]

+The threads came from Monsignor Caramello, who gave them to Gonella, and were sent to Rogers by way of Pietro M. Rinaldi and John Jackson:

+> Today, from the hands of Prof. Luigi Gonella, of Turin, I have received on delivery a Thread extracted from the Holy Shroud which I undertake to bring personally to Prof. Raymond Rogers, member of the SHROUD OF TURIN RESEARCH PROJECT, Inc.[^bracaglia-2021]

+> Dear Father Rinaldi:
+> December 6, 1979, I hereby certify that today I have received from you a fragment of a thread from the Holy Shroud of Turin.
+It is my understanding that said fragment is to be entrusted to Ray Rogers of Los Alamos, N.M., as per request of Prof. Luigi Gonella, of Turin, Italy.[^bracaglia-2021]

+Although documentation about where and how these threads were removed is lacking, and Gonella later questioned the chain of custody since Rogers's threads had starch and shroud threads should not have starch.[^bracaglia-2021]

+#### Rogers' Own Samples from 1978.

-Rogers was a member of STURP who took sticky tape samples during the famous 1978 examination.[^schwalbe-1982] [^rogers-2005-4:a] [^kohlbeck-1984:a]
+Rogers was a member of STURP who took sticky tape samples during the famous 1978 examination.[^schwalbe-1982] [^kohlbeck-1984:a]

+> I also have many fibers from different parts of the Shroud and the Holland cloth that I took with adhesive tape in 1978.
+I marked them in Turin, and I know they are authentic.
+The radiocarbon sample can be compared against real fibers from the Shroud as well as real samples from the Holland cloth, which certainly has a known age.[^rogers-2005-4:a]

-#### Samples from the 1988 radiocarbon sample
+#### Gonella's Samples from the 1988 radiocarbon sample

-Rogers was also given samples from Luigi Gonella.
+Rogers also used samples from Luigi Gonella.
 Philip Ball wrote in the leading science journal, *Nature*:

 > Luigi Gonella, the Archbishop of Turin's scientific adviser, provided Rogers with a few threads from the piece cut for dating, which he compared with the samples he collected during the Shroud of Turin Research Project.[^ball-2005]